dfrnt-com/support/README.md

 # support.dfrnt.tech
-Support and documentation for dfrnt.tech
+Support and documentation for dfrnt.com